 How Much Water Do I Really Need to Drink?

-I advise my clients to aim to drink at least half of their body weight (in pounds) in ounces per day.
+I usually advise my clients to aim to drink at least half of their body weight (in pounds) in ounces per day.
 This means that if you weigh 160 pounds you should drink at least 80 ounces of water and healthy fluids (such as broths, mineral-rich teas like dandelion root tea or nettle tea, or homemade electrolyte drinks) per day.
-You may want to drink more if you live in a drier climate, exercise regularly, are pregnant or nursing, drink a lot of caffeinated beverages, sodas or energy drinks (the latter drinks can be dehydrating by drawing on minerals and increasing urination).
+You may want to drink more if you: live in a drier climate, exercise regularly, are pregnant or nursing, drink a lot of caffeinated beverages, sodas or energy drinks (the latter drinks can be dehydrating by drawing on minerals and increasing urination).

 Water is needed for every cell, tissue and organ in our body to function.
 Water has many superpowers.
 Among other things, it: